 WWII - The Remnant - The Jewish Resistance in WWII

-After researching the trials of the Nazis at Nuremburg and interviewing 'The Remnant' or Jewish survivors of the holocaust, many still living in Israel; Othniel J. Seiden was compelled to write their startling and remarkable stories of WWII.
+After researching the transcripts of the trials of the Nazis at Nuremburg and interviewing 'The Remnant' or Jewish survivors of the holocaust, many still living in Israel; Othniel J. Seiden was compelled to write their startling and remarkable stories of WWII.

 Also, well documented, the tragedy of Kiev and now infamous ravine of Babi Yar where it is thought that nearly a million people, Jews and non-Jews alike were massacred.
 These brave few escaped the certain death of their co-religionists by acts of bravery and sheer determination to live.
 The myth that the Jewish people "went to their deaths like sheep to slaughter. . ." is put to rest forever in the stories of "The Remnant."